Understanding OSM multipolygon relations for GIS Jump to heading

 if valid_poly.is_empty:

-self.defect_log.append(f"Relation {r.id}: Empty geometry after validation")
+self.defect_log.append(f"Relation {r.id}: empty geometry after validation")

 return